 High Intensity Interval Training is the combination of short periods of intense activity and short periods of rest creating a cycle of burst then recovery movements.
-One of the earlist traces of HIIT Training dates back to 1912 by The Health and Fitness Association when an Olympic distance runner from Finland, Hannes Kolehmainen, used the technique during his training regimen.
+One of the earlist traces of HIIT Training dates back to 1912 by The Health and Fitness Association.
+An Olympic distance runner from Finland, Hannes Kolehmainen, used the technique during his training regimen.

-A typical HIIT training might including 45 seconds of sprinting followed by 60 seconds of jogging repeated for a 30 minute workout.
-This workout would compare to a more traditional cardio workout of 60 minutes of continual exercise at a more moderate pace.
+A typical HIIT training might including 45 seconds of sprinting followed by 60 seconds of jogging.
+This is repeated for a 30 minute workout.
+This workout would compare to a more traditional cardio workout of 60 minutes.
+That type of workout is a more traditional of continual exercise at a more moderate pace.

 Not only would the example HIIT training circuit above save you time, it would also improve your body’s fat burning capabilities in the process.
-Traditional cardio circuits spoke of staying in the fat burning zone of 60% of your maximum heart rate, but it turns out that intense periods of peak exertion demand more from your body, which burns more energy, which in turn provide greater total fat burning than more moderate exercises.
+Traditional cardio circuits spoke of staying in the fat burning zone of 60% of your maximum heart rate.
+But, it turns out that intense periods of peak exertion demand more from your body, which burns more energy, which in turn provide greater total fat burning than more moderate exercises.
+Check out self.com’s 24-minute HITT workout.

-Another benefit to HIIT training is Excessive Post-Exercise Oxygen Consumption or EPOC, which is the additional fat and calories your body continues to burn long after you are done working out.
-If you have ever continued to sweat long after you have finished your workout, you understand what we are talking about here.
+Another benefit to HIIT training is Excessive Post-Exercise Oxygen Consumption or EPOC.
+This is the additional fat and calories your body continues to burn long after you are done working out.
+If you have ever continued to sweat long after you have finished your workout, you understand.

 In addition, the rest/increased activity cycle lets you push your cardiovascular system, which answers by getting stronger.